Pregnant and Parenting Students

 Nursing Mother Rooms/Lactation Rooms

 Texas Tech University HSC El Paso has rooms on campus to create a safe, quiet, and private place to express milk for parents who are choosing to breastfeed or pump.
-Rooms are available to all students who are nursing/pumping and are enrolled at TTUHSC El Paso.
+Rooms are available to all students who are nursing/pumping and are enrolled at Texas Tech Health El Paso.

 Locations: